joekgilberto/hurdat2-assignment/README.md

 ## Current User Flow
 Firstly, visit [https://hurdat2-assignment.netlify.app/](https://hurdat2-assignment.netlify.app/)

 From the index page, the user view prelimary infromation on all hurricanes that have made landfall in Florida from 1900 onward.
+By clicking the "Download" button here, users can download a .txt file with a list of the hurricanes.
 The user can then click on one of the hurricanes to navigate to it's show page, and view further details including track entry information.
+By clicking the "Download" button here, users can download a .txt file of this hurricane and its track entries.